 Ruth Denny is Potawatomi (People of the Fire) and Ho-Chunk (People of the Sacred Voice) originally from the great lakes and woodlands of Wisconsin.
 She is a storyteller—telling stories that educate, preserve history and culture, and hopefully inspire.
 Former editor of The Circle newspaper and Executive Director of the Native American Journalists Association, she is currently writing creative non-fiction.
 She recently guest-edited the Yellow Medicine Review, Spring 2020 issue.
 Ruth has received writing grants from The Tiwahe Foundation; The Loft; the Jerome Foundation and others.
 She is currently writing a memoir.

 Rosetta Peters is a poet, an author, a public speaker, and an activist.
 She is of Yankton, Crow Creek, and Oglala descent.
 A procrastinator to the point of detriment and lover of the natural world.

-Becky Wolf is a Community Embedded Librarian with the Hennepin County Library located on Dakota homeland in Mni Sota Makoce.
-Her work focuses on building relationships, connecting people with resources, and empowering people through access to information.
-Actively prioritizing reconciliation efforts within libraries, she works closely with the Native community in Minneapolis to develop public library services, policies, and spaces.
-Born in rural MN, Ms. Wolf grew up without libraries and now brings library services into communities every day through her work.
+Becky Wolf is a Librarian with the Hennepin County Library located on the homelands of the Dakota people in Mni Sóta Maḳoce and near the shores of Wakpá Tȟáŋka (Mississippi River).
+Her work focuses on community building and engagement and creating equity in representation, access to, and creation of information.
+Actively prioritizing truth and reconciliation within libraries, she works alongside the Native American community to affect change in policy, services, and spaces.
+Born in rural Minnesota, Ms. Wolf grew up without libraries and now brings library services into communities every day through her work.